Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Liz and I also qualify for small business credit cards because we regularly sell items on eBay and Amazon for profit.
 This helps us accumulate more miles and points!

 Here are the 6 credit cards that made our honeymoon possible.
-Note, some sign-up bonuses were only available for a limited time and have since expired.
+Note, some sign-up bonuses in the table below were only available for a limited time and have since expired.
 Check here for a list of current available sign-up bonuses.

 |Chase Sapphire Preferred||50,000 Chase Ultimate Rewards Points per person or 100,000 Chase Ultimate Rewards points total|